 Invitation to apply and selection to the FAANP is based on recognition of the NP's accomplishments and contributions to advance the NP role.

 The selection criteria for membership to the FAANP are:

-FAANP candidates are invited to apply by two AANP Fellows.
-There is one selection cycle each year.
-Those selected to become FAANP members are inducted into membership during the June AANP National Conference.
+FAANP candidates are invited to apply by two current Fellows.
+There is one selection cycle per year.
+Those selected to become FAANP members are inducted into membership during the AANP National Conference in June.